 If you're not sure that you've structured your course properly, we can check for you and let you know.
 You'll need to fill out this online form:

-If you need to speak to someone after getting a response to your course progression check, you can book a course advice appointment.
+If you need to speak to someone after getting a response to your course progression check, you can visit Arts Student Services and see a course adviser.

-If you're currently enrolled in any Arts Faculty course, including single subjects, and need advice with your course progression for the ARTS component, you can make an appointment with one of our course advisers.
+If you're currently enrolled in any Arts Faculty course, including single subjects, and need advice with your course progression for the ARTS component, you can come to Arts Student Services at Caulfield or Clayton campus and see one of our course advisers.
+No booking required.

 For double degree students - if your enquiry relates to the non-arts component of your double degree, please contact the teaching Faculty for course advice, e.g. Business and Economics, Law, Science.